ItyGaur/NayePankh-AI-Chatbot/README.md

 # 🕊 Asha — AI Chatbot for NayePankh Foundation

 An AI-powered assistant that helps visitors donate, volunteer, and learn about NayePankh Foundation.
-Built with Claude AI, secured via Netlify Functions so the API key is never exposed.

 ---